xumed001/election_analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
-- The candidates were:
+- The candidates were:<br/>
-     Charles Casper Stockham
+     Charles Casper Stockham.<br/>
-     Diana DeGette
+     Diana DeGette.<br/>
-     Raymon Anthony Doane
+     Raymon Anthony Doane.<br/>
-- Their vote distribution:
+- Their vote distribution:<br/>
-     Charles Casper Stockham received 23.0% of the vote with the vote count of 85,213.
-     Diana DeGette received  73.8% of the vote with the vote count of 272,892.
+     Charles Casper Stockham received 23.0% of the vote with the vote count of 85,213.<br/> Diana DeGette received  73.8% of the vote with the vote count of 272,892. <br/>
-     Raymon Anthony Doane received  3.1% of the total vote with the vote count of 11,606.
+     Raymon Anthony Doane received  3.1% of the total vote with the vote count of 11,606. <br/>
-- The winner of the election was:
+- The winner of the election was: <br/>
-     Diana DeGette receiving 73.8% of the total vote with the vote count of 272,892.
+     Diana DeGette receiving 73.8% of the total vote with the vote count of 272,892.<br/>
+## Challange Overview
+## Challange Summary